Leo3418/leo3418.github.io/collections/_posts/en/2021-07-18-find-leaf-packages.md

 [pkgcore][gentoo-wiki-pkgcore], an alternative package manager for Gentoo.
 `pquery` has a `--restrict-revdep` option that can be used for getting an ebuild's reverse dependencies directly, so we would no longer need to write our own algorithm for finding any incoming edges of a vertex.
-It also has `--first` option that will make the `pquery` process exit immediately when a reverse dependency is found, just like what the optimized version of the first algorithm would do.
+It also has a `--first` option that will make the `pquery` process exit immediately when a reverse dependency is found, just like what the optimized version of the first algorithm would do.